Kheav-Kienghok/Kheav-Kienghok/README.md

 -📫 Reach me on Telegram: @anshishui - Let's connect and code our way to success!
 -😄 Pronouns: he/him - A determined student ready to conquer coding challenges!
 -⚡ Fun fact: Ever wondered why Python uses indentation to define blocks of code instead of traditional curly braces or keywords?
 It's because Guido van Rossum, Python's creator, wanted to enforce code readability.
 He once joked that he chose indentation because "he hated braces"!

+- 👋 Hi, I’m @KheavKienghok
+- 👀 I’m interested in ...
+- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me on telegram @anshishui
+- 😄 Pronouns:
+- ⚡ Fun fact: ...
 <!---
 KheavKienghok/KheavKienghok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.